Skyyo/samples/README.md

 Uncategorized
-- [issue](https://issuetracker.google.com/issues/187746439) with changing focus on backpress ( affecting OTP sample ).
-It's marked as fixed, let's check it and adjust code to have proper OTP sample.
 - spinners with a lot of items like country flags etc.
 - Draw / hide something using coordinates.
 Look into ```onGloballyPositioned``` modifier
 - How to do custom shapes ripples